run-ai/genv/README.md

 It is also good to note that `nvidia-smi` ignores the environment variable `CUDA_VISIBLE_DEVICES` as it uses NVML and not CUDA.

 This shim passes this argument to `nvidia-smi` and specifies the attached device indices.

+### License
+The genv software is Copyright 2022 [Run.ai Labs, Ltd.].
+The software is licensed by Run.ai under the AGPLv3 license.
+Please note that Run.ai’s intention in licensing the software are that the obligations of licensee pursuant to the AGPLv3 license should be interpreted broadly.
+For example, Run.ai’s intention is that the terms “work based on the Program” in Section 0 of the AGPLv3 license, and “Corresponding Source” in Section 1 of the AGPLv3 license, should be interpreted as broadly as possible to the extent permitted under applicable law.